-- 1. The Degree of International Master (IM) may be awarded jointly by the Senate of the University of Glasgow in the College of Social Sciences and by Charles University, Prague and Dublin City University, Ireland. - 2.
+- 1. The Degree of International Master (IM/IntM/Mgr./LM523) may be awarded jointly by the Senate of the University of Glasgow in the College of Social Sciences and by Charles University, Prague, and Dublin City University, Ireland or the University of Trento, Italy. - 2.
 The Senate may make regulations governing the award of the Degree which are subject to the approval of the University Court these are set out in the section entitled 'Regulations' below.